Nebraska Homeschool Official Spelling Bee

 Check out the Great Words, Great Works reading lists, a list of grade-specific books that contain the words your speller needs to know.
 Download the list from the Scripps National Spelling Bee website.

-Junior Division Students: we encourage you to study One Bee words first, then learn Two Bee words.
-If you plan to compete in the Senior Division, you will also need to study Three Bee words, and maybe even try learning some of the Words of The Champions.
+Junior Division Students: we encourage you to study from the beginning of the list and progress to harder words.
+If you plan to compete in the Senior Division, you will need to be familiar with the entire list and possibly more - maybe even try learning some of the Words of The Champions.

-Senior Division Students: we encourage you to study all lists One Bee, Two Bee, and Three Bee.
+Senior Division Students: we encourage you to study the entire list.
 If your spelling skills are advanced, then you should also study Words of The Champions.

 Vocabulary Study: the word lists do not include word definitions, so to prepare for the vocabulary rounds, try the website www.wordcentral.com or the dictionaries mentioned in the rules.
-The Nebraska Homeschool Spelling Bee will offer some vocabulary rounds for practice purposes only.
+The Nebraska Homeschool Spelling Bee will offer some vocabulary rounds for practice purposes only but higher lever bees will expect you to know the definitions of the words.

 Another great parent resource is the “Teacher’s BEEhive” e-newsletter.
-You can subscribe at www.spellingbee.com, click on the Teacher tab, and scroll down until you find "Join the BeeHive" and where you can sign-up.
+You can subscribe at www.spellingbee.com, click on the "Educators" tab, and scroll down until you find "Join the BeeHive" and where you can sign up.

 About the competitions:

 Junior Division is separated by grade level (grades 1 – 4) and is offered to help the younger spellers prepare for future bees.
-Junior Division should be prepared for use of the Scripps lists in both the spelling and vocabulary rounds; if the backup list from the library is used, it will be used for the appropriate grade level in the spelling rounds only.
+If registration for a grade level is low, grade levels may be grouped in order to allow for competition.
+Junior Division should be prepared for the use of the Scripps lists in both the spelling and vocabulary rounds; if a backup is used, it will be used for the appropriate grade level in the spelling rounds only.
 The words used for the bee are chosen by the pronouncer and could come from either list or from any source of the pronouncer’s choosing.
+Junior Division competitors are invited to participate in the Senior Division if they so choose.

-Senior Division is for any speller through 8th grade, with no separation by grade levels, meaning the spellers will be competing as a single group.
-The top two spellers at this level will advance to the Douglas County Spelling Bee.
+Senior Division is for any speller through 8th grade, with no separation by grade level, meaning the spellers will be competing as a single group.
+Competitors must not have reached his/her 15th birthday on or before August 31, 2023.
+The top speller (1st Place Senior Division) at this level will advance to the next level spelling bee.
+An alternate name (2nd Place Senior Division) will also be provided in the event that the top speller is unable to attend the next level.
+Nebraska Homeschool Spelling Bee will register the winner (and alternate) with Scripps and with the next level bee.
 Senior Division spellers should study all of the Scripps lists, as well as any other spelling resources they choose.
 While the words in the bee usually come from the Scripps list, ultimately, the words are chosen by the pronouncer and are not limited to any source.
-(Another good resource for Senior Division spellers is www.myspellit.com.)